verdexhq/verdex-mcp/QUICKSTART.md

 ```
 Help me write a Playwright selector to click the "Add to Cart" button
 for the iPhone 15 Pro product.
-Use Verdex tools to explore the page
-structure and generate a stable, container-scoped selector.
+Use Verdex MCP tools to explore the page structure and generate a stable, container-scoped selector.
 ```

 ### Step 5: Watch the Magic ✨